 Both before and after a product is commercially released, we will have ongoing responsibilities under U.S. and corresponding foreign regulations, as applicable.
 We will also be subject to periodic inspections by the FDA and other foreign regulatory authorities as applicable, to determine compliance with U.S. regulatory requirements, such as the Quality System Regulation, or QSR, the medical device reporting, or MDR, the reporting of adverse events and recalls, the regulations regarding notification on changes and other corresponding regulations of other foreign regulatory authorities, as applicable.
 These inspections can result in observations or reports, warning letters or other similar notices or forms of enforcement action.
 If the FDA, or any other foreign authority as applicable, concludes that we are not in compliance with applicable laws or regulations, or that any of our products are ineffective or pose an unreasonable health risk, such authority could ban these products, suspend or cancel our marketing authorizations, impose "stop-sale" and "stop-import" orders, refuse to issue export certificates, detain or seize adulterated or misbranded products, order a recall, repair, replacement, correction or refund of such products, or require us to notify health providers and others that the products present unreasonable risks of substantial harm to the public health.
-Discovery of previously unknown problems with our product's design or manufacture may result in restrictions on use, restrictions placed on us or our suppliers, or withdrawal of an existing commercial sale approval.
-The FDA or comparable foreign authority may also impose operating restrictions, enjoin and restrain certain violations of applicable law pertaining to medical devices, assess civil or criminal penalties against our officers, employees or us, or recommend criminal prosecution of our Company.
+Discovery of previously unknown problems with our product's design or manufacture may result in restrictions on use, restrictions placed on us or our suppliers, or withdrawal of an eriting to medical devices, assess civil or criminal penalties against our officers, employees or us, or recommend criminal prosecution of our Company.
 Adverse regulatory action may restrict us from effectively marketing and selling our products.
-In addition, negative publicity and product liabilit
+In addition, negative publicity and product liability claims resulting from any adverse regulatory action could have a material adverse effect on our business, financial condition and operating results.